This is the multi-page printable view of this section. Click here to print.

 Note that compared to version “1” used for initial deployment, new workloads of type TenantOperation and CustomTenantOperation have been added.

-The CAP Operator controller reacts to the new CAPApplicationVersion resource by triggering a new deployment for the application server and router, and running the content deployment job.
+The CAP Operator controller reacts to the new CAPApplicationVersion resource by triggering a new Deployment for the application server and router, and running the content deployment Job.
 Once the new CAPApplicationVersion is Ready, the controller automatically upgrades all relevant tenants by updating the version attribute on the CAPTenant resources.

 CAPTenant reconciliation changes the tenant state to Upgrading and creates a CAPTenantOperation resource of type upgrade.